The way marriages are registered in England and Wales changed on 4 May 2021.

-The key changes taking place from 4 May 2021 are:
+The key changes that took place from 4 May 2021 were:

-- You will need a Marriage Schedule in order to have a ceremony
+- Couples need a Marriage Schedule (issued after Notice of Marriage is given) in order to have a ceremony

-- The district of marriage will issue the Marriage Schedule rather than the place where you gave Notice of Marriage
+- The district of marriage issues the Marriage Schedule rather than the place where you gave Notice of Marriage

 - Certificates for Marriage (also known as 'the blues') cannot be used to conduct a marriage ceremony from 4 May 2021 onwards

-- Marriage certificates will be printed rather than handwritten.
-They will be issued after the ceremony and not at the time of the ceremony.
+- Marriage certificates are printed rather than handwritten and are issued after the ceremony, not at the time of the ceremony.
 Please take this into account if you are planning to travel straight after the ceremony

-Your Notice of Marriage remains valid for one year from the date notice was given.
-There is no need to give notice again to obtain a Marriage Schedule.
+Notices of Marriage remain valid for one year from the date notice was given.

 If you need a Marriage Schedule - places of worship